nilsramsperger/docker-counterstrike-go-dedicated/README.md

 The token has to be used in the `docker run` command in the following section.

 ## Usage
-Replace the `xxx` for your GSLT.
+Start a new container with the following command.

-`docker run -d --init --name csgo-dedicated --restart unless-stopped -e GSLT=xxx -v csgo-config:/var/csgo/cfg -p 27016:27015 -p 27016:27015/udp nilsramsperger/counterstrike-go-dedicated`
+`docker run -d --init --name csgo-dedicated --restart unless-stopped -e GSLT=xxx -v csgo-config:/var/csgo/cfg -p 27015:27015 -p 27015:27015/udp nilsramsperger/counterstrike-go-dedicated`

+* Replace the `xxx` for your GSLT
+* The server will be available on port 2015.
+You can change it as you like.

 ## Troubleshooting
 ### Question